odpi/egeria-docs/site/snippets/tasks/configuring-the-workbenches.md

 !!! attention "Start the technology under test **after** the CTS server"
     This repository server to test (`myserver` in the example above) should be [configured and started](/egeria-docs/guides/admin/configuring-a-metadata-server) **after** starting the CTS repository workbench instance.
 Once the CTS server instance is started it will wait for the technology under test (the server named by the `tutRepositoryServerName` parameter) to be up and running before then starting its suite of tests.

-The OMAG server also supports a REST API for querying the results of running the conformance suite tests.
+The OMAG Server also supports a REST API for querying the results of running the conformance suite tests.
 These commands include:

 - Retrieve the results from a single named workbench.